Skip to main content

 Above, we import and instantiate the filesystem destination factory.
 We pass the explicit URL of the bucket and name the destination production_az_bucket.

-If a destination is not named, its shorthand type (the Python factory name) serves as a destination name.
-Name your destination explicitly if you need several separate configurations of destinations of the same type (i.e., you wish to maintain credentials for development, staging, and production storage buckets in the same config file).
-The destination name is also stored in the load info and pipeline traces, so use them also when you need more descriptive names (other than, for example, filesystem).
+If a destination is not named, its shorthand type (the Python factory name) serves as the destination name.
+Name your destination explicitly if you need several separate configurations for destinations of the same type (i.e., when you wish to maintain credentials for development, staging, and production storage buckets in the same config file).
+The destination name is also stored in the load info and pipeline traces, so use explicit names when you need more descriptive identifiers (rather than generic names like filesystem).

 Configure a destination